Saturday, January 30, 2016

 WANTED

 Wanted was released by Infogrames in 1988 and is basically a Gunsmoke rip-off which also feels inspired by the likes of Commando or Ikari Warriors.
-Ignoring the start, and its dreadful music, we begin as a budding John Wayne wannabe, strolling through the dusty wild west.
-The town is inhabited by lots of outlaws and we have a gun.
-This is every guy's dream!
+Ignoring the start, and its dreadful music, we begin as a budding John Wayne wannabe, strolling through the dusty Wild West.
+The town is inhabited by outlaws and we have a gun.
+Every guy's dream!

 Wanted is a good vertically scrolling shoot 'em up and fans of Gunsmoke will love it.
 But, be warned, this is darn difficult (and there are better games on the Atari ST) but there is something curiously likeable about it.
 I enjoyed it a lot, so download the hard disk version from 8BitChip with floppies available via Old Games Finder.
 Yeehaw!!